nodejs/node/doc/api/stream.md

 ### Object mode

-All streams created by Node.js APIs operate exclusively on strings and `Buffer` (or `Uint8Array`) objects.
+All streams created by Node.js APIs operate exclusively on strings, {Buffer}, {TypedArray} and {DataView} objects:

+* `Strings` and `Buffers` are the most common types used with streams.
+* `TypedArray` and `DataView` lets you handle binary data with types like `Int32Array` or `Uint8Array`.
+When you write a TypedArray or DataView to a stream, Node.js processes the raw bytes.

 It is possible, however, for stream implementations to work with other types of JavaScript values (with the exception of `null`, which serves a special purpose within streams).
 Such streams are considered to operate in "object mode".

 Stream instances are switched into object mode using the `objectMode` option when the stream is created.
 Attempting to switch an existing stream into